Walking track in Waitākere Ranges to be reopened after Kauri dieback scare

 Next year, public consultation will open on the track reopening plan which has been developed by Auckland Council and Te Kawerau a Maki.

-The consultation hopes to uncover what tracks were priorities for upgrades over the next two-to-five-years.
+The consultation hopes to uncover what tracks are priorities for upgrades over the next two-to-five-years.

 Visit here to see more information about kauri protection, track closures and maps.